-Danisco New Zealand Ltd submitted an application to Food Standards Australia New Zealand (FSANZ) for a new microbial source of the already permitted enzyme processing aid, glucoamylase (EC 3.2.1.3) for use as a processing aid in brewing, the manufacture of bakery products, the production of potable alcohol and starch processing.
-The enzyme is derived from a genetically modified (GM) strain of Trichoderma reesei expressing the glucoamylase gene from a different strain of T. reesei.
+Danisco New Zealand Ltd submitted an application to Food Standards Australia New Zealand (FSANZ) to permit a new microbial source of the already permitted enzyme processing aid, glucoamylase (EC 3.2.1.3) for use as a processing aid in brewing, the manufacture of bakery products, the production of potable alcohol and starch processing.
+The enzyme is derived from a genetically modified (GM) strain of Trichoderma reesei (T. reesei) (i.e. the production organism).
+This production organism contains additional functional copies of the glucoamylase gene, also from T. reesei.

-Enzymes used to produce and manufacture food are considered processing aids and are regulated by Standard 1.3.3 and Schedule 18 of the Australia New Zealand Food Standards Code (the Code).
-If approved for use, this enzyme would be listed in the table to subsection S18-9(3), which lists enzymes permitted for use for a specific technological purpose.
+Enzymes used to produce and manufacture food are considered processing aids and are regulated by the Australia New Zealand Food Standards Code (the Code).
+If approved for use, glucoamylase from this particular source would be listed in the table to subsection S18-9(3) of the Code, which lists enzymes permitted for use as processing aids for a specific technological purpose.

-After undertaking a risk assessment, FSANZ concluded that there are no public health and safety concerns associated with using this new source of glucoamylase.
+After undertaking a risk assessment, FSANZ concluded that there are no public health and safety concerns associated with the proposed use of this new source of glucoamylase.
 The T. reesei production strain is neither pathogenic nor toxigenic, and has a history of safe use for the production of processing aid enzymes.
-In the absence of any identifiable hazard, an Acceptable Daily Intake (ADI) of 'not specified' is appropriate.
+In the absence of any identifiable hazard, an Acceptable Daily Intake (ADI) of 'not specified' is appropriate for this enzyme.
 A dietary exposure assessment was therefore not required.

 The evidence presented to support the proposed use of the enzyme provides adequate assurance that the enzyme, in the form and prescribed amounts, is technologically justified and has been demonstrated to be effective in achieving its stated purpose.
-The enzyme meets international purity specifications.
+The enzyme meets international identity and purity specifications set out in Schedule 3 of the Code.